RoyTuesday/tetrelementis/README.md

 :white_check_mark: Periodic Table: Fill in elements on the table as they are cleared from the grid.

-:white_medium_small_square: Score: As player clears lines, score increases: more lines at once provide exponentially greater points.
+:white_check_mark: Score: As player clears lines, score increases: more lines at once provide exponentially greater points.

 :white_medium_small_square: Levels: As score increases, blocks drop faster.